bbauska/W3Cx-5of5/README.md

 This is how it works: "**xhr.onload** =" and you indicate the callback function, and usually, you also use the event as the only parameter.
 And here, we can just start trying to see if it works.
 I open the console, here, click on the button and see ... "xrh" is not defined.
-It\'s "xhr".
+It&apos;s "xhr".
 Ok, I clear the console!
 Yes, the response arrived.
 I can even use the devtool debugger.
 If I click on "Network", "XHR", clear.
 Click on the button, I will see the request here and if I click on it, I can see the response.

-I see that I\'ve got the JSON object from the remote server.
+I see that I&apos;ve got the JSON object from the remote server.
 Now that the response arrived, I can directly display it: "**xhr.response**".
-It\'s a string, I save and run it again.
+It&apos;s a string, I save and run it again.
 Ok, sorry this was too long, but I can open the real devtool console, and I can see that I got the object here.